Appearance & Reality > The Lord Jesus Christ > Strong and weak

 The righteous runs into it and is safe.

-The Lord is truly a strong tower.
-The righteous is safe in it.
 In the Lord, there is true security.
-But notice that it is the righteous who finds it safe.
-We need to set our lives aright before we can have true confidence in the Lord and find in Him a strong tower.
+But notice that it is the righteous who is safe in Him.
+We can have true confidence in the Lord and find in Him a strong tower only when we set our lives aright.

 1 Timothy 6:17